abdulahmad/EA-NHL-Tools/ANIM-To-BMP/README.md

 ```
 ## More Info
 Big thank you to chaos & McMarkis on the NHL94.com discord for helping me figure everything out

+## Future Updates
+- Refactor all 3 sprite extractors to be efficient, share code where it can, and be able to extract sprites in a way that can be easily edited and re-imported